 - 1 x 1800mm x 90mm x 10mm (or wider if you would prefer) piece of pine (around $16 from Bunnings or Mitre 10, or your favourite home depot store)

-- Wood stain and paint brush or old rag to apply the stain (the smallest pot of stain you can find, you hardly need any – this is the one I had.
+- Wood stain and paint brush or old rag to apply the stain (the smallest pot of stain you can find, you hardly need any.
 Or use any you happen to have lying around!)

 - Black acrylic paint and small paintbrush